 The children of Israel, once dispersed, are said to return to their land because that is where they will be resurrected.
 They will seek the Lord God their coming Messiah and David their former king, whom God will also raise up for them (Jer 30:9).
 They are not so populous that they cannot be numbered.
 Rather, ‘I will set them in their land and multiply them’ (Ezek 37:26).
 The borders of the land allocated for each of the twelve tribes are set out in Ezekiel 47-48.

 There is no further specific mention of the four angels, or of great winds ravaging earth and sea, but presumably they are the angels that blow the first four trumpets.
 When the fifth angel sounds his trumpet, the demonic locusts that rise from the abyss are told not to harm the grass or the trees (what remains of them) but only human beings who do not have the seal of God on their foreheads; the protection of the 144,000 is re-affirmed.
 They are not harmed because their role is to prophesy of the one who is to come: “Fear God and give him glory, because the hour of his judgement has come.
-Worship him who made heaven and earth, the sea and the springs of water.”
+Worship him who made the heaven and the earth and sea and springs of water.”
 As in Elijah’s day (I Ki 19:18), the number is relatively small, and not everyone in the tribes is chosen – they are chosen ‘from’ the tribes.
 Clearly those who do not fear God, do not believe that his judgement is near, and do not worship God as the one who created heaven and earth will not be among those sealed.
 Nor those who do not sigh and groan at the abominations now being committed in the city (Ezek 9:4) and who are not themselves sexually pure.

 “These are ones who have not defiled themselves with women,” John is told with surprising directness (14:4).
 It is not simply that Christ has made them pure in this respect (II Cor 11:2) but that they are pure.
 Like Christ, they have never married; they are ‘virgins’.
 Since the Bride of Christ is the whole Church, male and female, the emphasis on male purity does not necessarily imply that only men are among their number.
 They follow the Lamb wherever he leads.
 This can be costly, for he does not always lead where we wish to go, but they follow him nonetheless.
-And like Christ (Isa 53:9, I Pet 2:22) they say nothing false.
-They fulfil the prophecy of Joel, that he will pour out his Spirit on all flesh in the last days, on his male and female servants alike, and they will prophesy (2:28-31):
+And like Christ (Isa 53:9, I Pet 2:22) they say in their testimony nothing false.
+They fulfil the prophecy of Joel, that he will pour out his Spirit on all flesh in the last days, on his male and female servants alike, and they will prophesy (2:28-31).

 And I will show wonders in the heavens above